 Dinner Rolls are popular year-round, but even more so in the winter months and especially during the holiday season.
 In my family, no Thanksgiving or Christmas dinner is complete without dinner rolls.

 Try them for the perfect side dish with pot roast and our Pot Roast Seasoning or Crockpot Chicken Potatoes and Green Beans.
 For another fun bread recipe, try our Easy Baguette Recipe.
 Try it with our Candied Yams.

-How To Make The Best Dinner Roll Recipe:
+How to Make the Best Dinner Rolls

 While the yeast proofs, put the milk, butter, sugar and salt into a microwave safe bowl.
 Put in the microwave for one minute, then stir.
 If the butter still hasn't melted after stirring, return to the microwave for another 30 seconds.
-It's important not to get this mixture too hot, or it will cook the egg.
+It's important not to get this mixture too hot, or it will cook the egg and kill the yeast.
 Once the butter is just melted, whisk in the egg.
 Pour liquid into the bowl of a bread maker or stand mixer.
 Start with 3 ½ cups of flour and put on top of liquid.
 Bread flour is better, but all-purpose works great!
 Pour the proofed yeast on top of the flour and start kneading/ press start on the dough setting on the bread maker.

 Knead for 5 minutes or so, then check for texture.
 It should be quite sticky at this point, only just pulling away from the edges of the bowl.
-See pictures below:
+See pictures below.